-Fungal nail infections are a very common problem affecting around three in every 100 people in the UK.
+Fungal nail infections are a very common problem affecting around ten in every 100 people in the UK.
 The responsible fungus is usually the same as that that causes athlete’s foot.
 Onychomycosis (fungal nail infections) are contagious and easily spread.
 It leads to discoloration of the nail, thickening of the subungual region, and, when advanced, may lead to secondary bacterial infections and predispose to erysipelas and cellulitis. it’s important to stop the fungus from spreading.
 Laser fungal nail treatment uses light at particular wavelengths to interact with the fungus without affecting the healthy skin or body.

 What treatments are available?

 Systemic antifungal drugs, usually prescribed by your GP, are the mainstay of therapy for this chronic disease.
 However, these drugs need to be taken correctly by the patient for the entire lengthy duration of the treatment.
 In addition, there are concerns about potential side-effects, especially in patients with liver disease or patients taking other medicines.

 In light of these limitations, although not considered the standard therapy, laser fungal nail therapy offers a convenient solution with minimal side effects.
 Treatment is administered in the medical setting, avoiding long treatment plans with antifungal drugs.
 Laser therapy also has the potential to help patients where systemic antifungals are either contraindicated or associated with possible drugs interactions.